 One thing that will impress the pants off your customers is if you are available to your customers at all times.
-When customers are going through your product during the onboarding process, ensure that there is someone from the customer success department available for them.
+When customers are going through your product during the onboarding process, ensure that someone from the customer success department is available for them.
 This will not only make the onboarding process easy, but it will also be memorable for the customer.
 They will keep it in mind for a long time, it will even increase the loyalty of your customers as they see that you have their best interests in mind.

 #8 Create a knowledge base

 Ensure that when a customer is about to be onboarded, there is already a bunch of knowledge base available for their perusal.
-The knowledge base that you create should be in such simplified language that anyone should be able to understand within the first reading.
+The knowledge base you create should be in such simplified language that anyone can understand within the first reading.
 Having a resource section is ideal for your customers as they can not only go through frequently asked questions, they can also be a part of forums where customers are actively participating.
 Another thing that is a great tool that can be used as a part of your knowledge base is Chatbots.
 When a customer interacts with a chatbot, they will feel as if they are a part of the conversation.
 It is also personalized to a point where the customer feels as if it is a real person on the other side.

 #9 Celebrate little victories

 Each time your customer finishes doing something on your website or app, celebrate it.
-Get them excited about doing everything from filling their details to completing a transaction.
+Get them excited about filling in their details to completing a transaction.
 Once they are familiar with your product, your goal should be to make them use your product over and over again.
 When the customer feels as if you are invested in their success with the product, they will also go above and beyond what you expect from them.